Design to Survive Failures (Building Real-World Cloud Apps with Azure)

 You also have to think about failure scope – whether a single machine is affected, a whole service such as SQL Database or Storage, or an entire region.

 Cloud apps typically use multiple services.
-For example, the Fix It app uses the SQL Database service, the Storage service, and it’s deployed to the Web Site service.
+For example, the Fix It app uses the SQL Database service, the Storage service, and the web app is deployed to Azure App Service.
 What will your app do if one of the services you depend on fails?
 For some service failures a friendly “sorry, try again later” message might be the best you can do.
 But in many scenarios you can do better.
 For example, when your back-end data store is down, you can accept user input, display “your request has been received,” and store the input someplace else temporarily; then when the service you need is operational again, you can retrieve the input and process it.

 The Queue-centric Work Pattern chapter shows one way to handle this scenario.
 The Fix It app stores tasks in SQL Database, but it doesn’t have to quit working when SQL Database is down.
 In that chapter we'll see how to store user input for a task in a queue, and use a worker process to read the queue and update the task.
 If SQL is down, the ability to create Fix It tasks is unaffected; the worker process can wait and process new tasks when SQL Database is available.